OmarStewey/serverless-class/10_SSM Parameter Store/README.md

 I discussed these nuances in a recent [blog post](https://theburningmonk.com/2023/02/how-to-handle-serverful-resources-when-using-ephemeral-environments/), please have a read when you have time.

-But there's another important nuance to consider with regards to using temporary environments with SSM parameters.
+But there's another important nuance to consider concerning using temporary environments with SSM parameters.

-Namely, **how can you share SSM parameters across these temporary environment**?
+Namely, **how can you share SSM parameters across these temporary environments**?

 Let me show you an easy way, by introducing a layer of indirection.